- Bamaga

 Not everyone needs a blue card to be in an environment where a child is present, but blue cards are needed for certain areas that are important in children's lives.

-Common places you'll need a blue card to work or volunteer at include education and recreation providers, health or home care providers, or other community services that regularly supply services to children.
+Common places you'll need a blue card to work or volunteer at include:

-- education and recreation providers, such as childcare centres, footy or sporting clubs, PCYCs or schools
+- Education, entertainment and recreation providers, such as childcare centres, footy or sporting clubs, PCYCs or schools

-- health or home care providers, such as child accommodation, foster and kinship carers, safe houses, women’s shelters, and wellbeing or health centres
+- health or home care providers, such as child accommodation, foster carers, safe houses, women’s shelters, and wellbeing or health centres

 - other community services that regularly host children, such as some art centres, community justice groups, churches or places of worship, local councils, men’s sheds, some ranger programs, or women’s yarning circles.